CenterForSpatialResearch/methods-in-spatial-research-fa2021/tutorials/tutorial05.md

 Landsat satellite data is freely available and can be downloaded via a number of different websites.
 We will be using the USGS website: [EarthExplorer](https://earthexplorer.usgs.gov/)

 These are instructions for how to download Landsat satellite imagery via USGS for future reference, and for use in the assignment.
+These instructions are provided to assist you in obtaining your own satellite imagery for the assignment.

-For this tutorial landsat scenes were already provided to you, so scroll down to the next section.
+But first complete this tutorial to get familiar with the steps involved -- for the tutorial landsat scenes have been provided to you, so scroll down to the next section **Creating False Color Composites**.

 1. Select `Register` and then follow steps to **Register for an EarthExplorer account**
 2. Use the map to zoom in to your area of interest